cloudtoid/interprocess/src/c/README.md

 ## Queue lifetime

 The queue is transient: it stays alive while at least one publisher or subscriber is connected.
 Once all endpoints are closed or their processes exit, unread messages are lost.
 Opening the same name again creates a fresh, empty queue.
 Keep a subscriber connected before a short-lived publisher exits; a surviving publisher also keeps the queue alive.

+Queue names must be nonempty and contain no slash, backslash, or NUL.
+The maximum is 24 UTF-8 bytes on macOS and 245 on Linux; use at most 24 bytes for portable names.

+Use `CIP_OK`, `CIP_UNAVAILABLE`, and `CIP_ERROR` to interpret status results.
+On error, `cip_last_error_kind()` gives a stable `cip_error_kind`; `cip_last_error()` provides diagnostic text on the same thread.
+Define `CIP_STATIC` when linking a static library on Windows.

+Handles must not be closed concurrently with an operation.
+Use bounded `cip_receive` timeouts when shutdown is needed.
+Open handles after `fork()`; do not use inherited handles in the child.
+Closing an inherited handle leaves the parent's registration intact.